Key Person Life Insurance

-Key man (key person, key employee) business life insurance is insurance taken out by a business that covers a person or persons within the business whose loss to the business would create a substantial financial hardship.
-Basically, whoever is vital to the survival of the business can be a key man or women.
-The business identifies the key man, life insurance is bought by the business on the key person, the business pays the premiums and if the key employee dies, the proceeds are paid out to the key man life insurance beneficiary—the business.
+Key person insurance begins when the business identifies the key men and key women, life insurance is bought by the business on the key employees, the business pays the premiums to the carrier, the insurer, and if the key employee dies, the proceeds are paid out to the key man life insurance “beneficiary”, the business.

-Key Man Life Insurance: Is your Business Protected?
+Key Person Life Insurance: Is your Business Protected?

 Identifying Key Employees